aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 - Next.js 15 with React 19
 - Remake of remix contacts app
 - Remove "use client" from ContactPage, now a server component
-- ContactPage: Typisk useffect, fetching to our api, many ways to write this, which is a also a problem.
+- ContactPage: Familiar?
+Typisk useffect, fetching to our api, many ways to write this, which is a also a problem.
 No types.
 Usually you would use a lib (React Query), let's try to survive without that.
 Loading and error state.
 - Make component async "contactPage", add await prisma query and delete useEffect.
 - We have alot of states, use suspense for loading state with loading.tsx and error thrown from server with error.tsx (could be errorboundary).
 - Hover type:any, now use db  function directly instead of fetch since we are already on the server.
 Automatic type safety without tRPC etc, hover type contact.